Hill Rag

 The Hill Rag is a community newspaper based in Washington, D.C.'s Capitol Hill neighborhood.
+Founded in October 1976, it is published monthly in print and daily online.
+One of the few community newspapers still in print in DC, the Hill Rag will celebrate its 50th anniversary in 2026.

-It is published monthly.
-In addition to Capitol Hill, it provides coverage of the Southwest Waterfront, H Street Northeast, and Navy Yard neighborhoods.
+In addition to Capitol Hill, it provides coverage of the Southwest Waterfront, The Wharf, H Street Northeast, Navy Yard and NoMa neighborhoods.
 The Hill Rag is owned by Capital Community News Inc., one of the largest publishing firms of community-based publications in the United States, which also owns several other DC newspapers and publications.

 It should not be confused with The Hill, a weekly newspaper covering the United States Congress.